 Explanation: Wind direction was measured at heights of 10 and 85 meters above the ground, for a total of 520,064 measurements at each height.
 The readings were plotted on the charts to indicate how often wind came from each direction.
 The concentric circles represent multi-percentage increases in the frequency.
-So, for example, at 10 meters above the ground, wind was from due south 5 percent of the time.
-The predominant wind direction in 2011 was from the northwest at both the 10-m level and the 85-m level.
+For example, at 10 meters above the ground, wind was from due south 5 percent of the time.
+The predominant wind direction in 2013 was from the northwest at the 10-m level, and from the southwest at the 88-m level.

 Figure 1-4.
-BNL Wind Rose (2012).
+BNL Wind Rose (2013).

-Vegetation on site is in various stages of succession, which reflects a history of disturbances to the area.
-For example, when Camp Upton was constructed in 1917, the site was entirely cleared of its native pines and oaks.
+cleared of its native pines and oaks.
 Although portions of the site were replanted in the 1930s, portions were cleared again in 1940 when Camp Upton was reactivated by the U.S. Army.
 Other past disturbances include fire, local flooding, and draining.
 Current operations minimize disturbances to the more natural areas of the site.